Nakul-coder-2003/customer_shopping_analysis/README.md

-🛍️ Customer Shopping Behavior Analysis
+ #Customer Shopping Behavior Analysis

 A Data Analysis Project using Python, SQL, and Power BI

-📌 Project Overview
+📌 ##Project Overview

 This project analyzes customer shopping behavior using 3,900+ transactional records to uncover insights into spending patterns, customer segments, product preferences, and subscription behavior.
 The goal is to support better business decisions using end-to-end data processing — from cleaning to visualization.

-Customer Shopping Behavior Anal…
+##Customer Shopping Behavior Anal…

 📂 Dataset Summary